-The TSA, working with employers, has developed a new Boatmaster Apprenticeship which was approved by the Institute for Apprenticeships in November 2019. www.instituteforapprenticeships.org/apprenticeship-standards/boatmaster/
+The Boatmaster Apprenticeships is delivered by SeaRegs and the Marine Society in conjunction with the TSA.
+The TSA, working with employers, has developed a new Boatmaster Apprenticeship standard which was approved by the Institute for Apprenticeships in November 2019. www.instituteforapprenticeships.org/apprenticeship-standards/boatmaster/

 This Government-funded apprenticeship, which has a value of £24,000 per person, is open to all employers who work on the river.
 The two-year apprenticeship covers the curriculum set out in the BML syllabus and the Inland Waterways diploma, as well as additional skills including leadership requested by employers.